RosalynMoran/Bifurcation_EndemicCovid19/README.md

-Code used to generate the results and figures in the paper are in the scripts folder.
+Code used to generate the results and figures in the paper:
 SPM12 (version here) is required to reproduce these results.

 To Run England: DEM_COVID_England.m